Qiskit/qiskit/README.md

 -  Create an `IBM Q experience <https://quantumexperience.ng.bluemix.net>`__ account if you haven't already done so
 -  Get an API token from the IBM Q experience website under “My Account” > “Personal Access Token”

 This API token allows you to execute your programs into the IBM Q experience backends.
+[Example] (doc/example_real_backend.rst)

 More details in [the Qiskit documentation](doc/qiskit.rst).